feluxe/very-hungry-pi/README.md

 ### <a name="create_cronjob"></a> Create a Cronjob

 I suggest creating a cronjob that runs *vhpi* automatically every hour.
 To do so you can add the following line to `/etc/crontab`.
-(Replace `username` with the username that is supposed to run *vhpi*. (in most cases that would be `root`))
+(Replace `username` with the username that is supposed to run *vhpi*.

 ```
 @hourly         username   vhpi run